weihaolun/stock-analysis/Stocks_Analysis.md

  ```
  - Therefore, the data for final calculation cannot be pulled from any memory point, the program need to go back to the loop and retrieve the data from variables.

+In this project arrays are the key to improve script performance.
+When we have many variables of the same type, using arrays to store these data collections is more efficient.
+In addition to the fact that array helps to save the memory of the computuer system, it also collects and stores data in a sequential manner and make it efficient to track data by using the index values.
+(Singh, 2021)

 ## III.
 Summary
 ### Pros and Cons of Refactoring Code
 **Pros**